IvetaKuncova/ESPORT/readme.md

 **2)** There is also script for scraping _Date of Birth_, but I strictly recommend not use it, unless you are aware of legal consequencisy!

-**3)** _Correlation statistics - esport players_
-There is a code in python Jupyter Notebook determining the degree of correlation (Kendall's Tau) between chosen indicators.
-This script also work with determining normality of distribution and linearity of data as a assumptions for statistical functions.

 **B) SQL:**

 There are querries we used for processing the data in _Snowflake_.